A big F-16 donation to Ukraine comes with a major condition

 "Our task is to use the first F-16 on the battlefield this year and in such way fortify our positions," Zelenskyy said.

-Netherlands, Denmark and Norway have previously offered up dozens of F-16s to support Ukraine.
-The US Air Force is also training Ukrainian pilots to fly them.
+The Netherlands, Denmark, and Norway have previously offered up dozens of F-16s to support Ukraine.
+The US Air Force is training Ukrainian pilots to fly them.

 Ukraine could still strike into Russia from its own airspace with the F-16, but the usage restriction limits the plane from deeper attacks and the sight of a US-made plane overflying Russian land; the US has imposed similar caveats on other weapons.

-Ukraine's current air defense deficiencies have allowed Russia to launch continuous barrages of deep strikes beyond Ukraine's lines.
+Ukraine's air-defense deficiencies have allowed Russia to launch continuous barrages of deep strikes beyond Ukraine's lines.

-Experts from the Institute for the Study of War, a Washington DC-based think tank, have noted that Russia may have started its offensive too early and lacks the adequate manpower on its front lines needed to "conduct a successful operation to envelop, encircle, or seize Kharkiv City."
+Experts from the Institute for the Study of War, a Washington, DC, think tank, have said that Russia may have started its offensive too early and lacks the adequate personnel on its front lines needed to "conduct a successful operation to envelop, encircle, or seize Kharkiv City."

-Despite Russia's soldier shortage, Ukraine continues to struggle to make up for its own manpower and resource deficits.
+Despite Russia's soldier shortage, Ukraine continues to struggle to make up for its own troop and resource deficits.

 Read the original article on Business Insider